testomatio/reporter/docs/logger.md

 > Note: if you import testomatio logger as "logger", be sure not to import other loggers as "logger" too.
 Otherwise, you will get an error.

 If you intercept logger, it does not affect your logger settings (e.g. log level).
-But if you start intercep multiple loggers, the last intercepted will be used as console output.
+But if you start intercept multiple loggers, the last intercepted will be used as console output.

-### Log anything and attach to report
+### Log anything and attach it to report
-Varied syntax is supported.
+The varied syntax is supported.
 Examples:
 - #### Tagged template
 ```log`Successful login` ```
 or